stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 The attacker has disadvantage on their attack roll if the target is holding the item with two or more hands.
 The attacker has advantage on their attack roll if they are larger than the target, or disadvantage if they are smaller than the target.

 ### Distract <img src="https://img.icons8.com/material/14/FFFFFF/sword.png">
 You can aid another character's attack by forcing an enemy to avoid your own attacks, making it more difficult for them to avoid your ally.
 Select an enemy and make an attack against a Dexterity defence of 10 (modified by cover).
-If you succeed, you grant advantage to allied attack rolls against that opponent until the start of your next turn.
+If you succeed, you grant advantage to allied melee and ranged attack rolls against that opponent until the start of your next turn.

 Multiple creatures can distract the same target and similar bonuses stack.